-Using its own high-throughput methods, the facility performs all the necessary steps from cloned genes to purified proteins.
+This PBSIM facility uses its own high-throughput method to perform all the necessary steps from cloned genes to purified proteins.
 The team develops strategies for its own research projects that are constantly evolving and enriching its service portfolio for its collaborators and clients.

 The protein production and purification service is open to the comunity since 2004.
 It is recognized by several national labels: IBiSA, AMU and FRISBI.
 It offers a portfolio of automated protocols (96 or 384 format) which cover all the stages of cloning, protein production and purification as well as the in vitro study of protein-protein, protein-peptide or protein-DNA interactions.
 Since its launch, more than 10,000 proteins have been produced for our customers, collaborators or partners from national (ten ANR as partner or subcontractor) or international (twelve European networks)networks.
 The facility is co-author of more than sixty publications and regularly teaches some of its protocols in local (Polytech, Plinius), national (FRISBI, INSERM) and international (EMBO) practical training courses.

 The vast majority of protocols used for the services have been developed, validated and published by the facility.
 We develop new protocols when necessary for our research projects or at the request of our customers.
 We collaborate and validate new methods with our colleagues from the P4EU network (>100 facilities) of which we are one of the five founding members (2011).

 All our analytical protocols are automated in microplate 96 or 384 format (Tecan robot) or on the AKTA Xpress (Cytiva) for large scale protein purification (mg).

 Expression screening: optimization of culture conditions to determine and improve protein solubility level in E. coli